-National Grid (NG) deliver the Distribution Future Energy Scenarios (DFES) project on an annual basis for all four licence areas covered by the NG distribution network.
-This provides granular scenario projections for the growth (or reduction) of generation, demand and storage technologies which are expected to connect to the GB electricity distribution network.
-NG use a scenario framework that is consistent with National Grid ESO (NGESO), along with all other Distribution Network Operators (DNOs) in Great Britain.
+National Grid DSO deliver the Distribution Future Energy Scenarios (DFES) project on an annual basis for all four licence areas covered by the NGED distribution network.
+This provides granular scenario projections for changes in generation, demand and storage technologies which are expected to connect to the GB electricity distribution network.
+NGED use a scenario framework that is consistent with National Energy System Operator (NESO), along with all other Distribution Network Operators (DNOs) in Great Britain.

-The DFES process can be split into three parts, each of which is summarised below.
+The DFES process can be split into three parts, each of which is summarised below: